-UNIT 1: URBANIZATION AND RURAL DEVELOPMENT
+UNIT 1 URBANISATION AND RURAL DEVELOPMENT

 - 1.1 Introduction

-- 1.2 Learning Outcome
+- 1.2 Intended Learning Outcome

 - 1.3 Main Content

 - 1.3.1 Spatial Linkages and Transformation

 - 1.3.2 Physical Linkages

 - 1.3.3 Economic Linkages

 - 1.3.4 Population Movement Linkages

 - 1.4 Technological Linkages

 - 1.4.1 Social Linkages

 - 1.4.2 Service Delivery Linkages

-- 1.5 Political, Administrative and Organizational Linkages
+- 1.5 Political, Administrative and Organisational Linkages

-- 1.5 Building Development Centres: Location of Urban Services and Facilities.
+- 1.5.1 Building Development Centres: Location of Urban Services and Facilities.

-- 1.5.1 The Village Service Centre
+- 1.5.2 The Village Service Centre

-- 1.5.2.
+- 1.5.3.
 The Market Town: Small City

-- 1.6 Intermediate City: Regional Centre
+- 1.7 Intermediate City: Regional Centre

-- 1.6.1 Transformational Development: An Approach to Spatial Integration Strategy.
+- 1.7.1 Transformational Development: an Approach to Spatial Integration Strategy.

-- 1.6.2 Building on Existing Resources
+- 1.7.2 Building on Existing Resources

-- 1.6.3 Local Participation
+- 1.7.3 Local Participation

-- 1.7 Summary
+- 1.8 Summary

-- 1.8 References/Further Reading
+- 1.9 References/Further Readings/Web Resources /Web Resources

-- 1.9 Possible Answers to Self-Assessment Exercise(s) within the content
+- 1.10 Possible Answers to Self-Assessment Exercise(s)

 In this unit, we shall discuss the Urban-Rural linkages that would aid development.
-The integration of urban and rural development, an essential dimension of equitable growth planning, can only be attained in countries with resource scarcities if they use and build on existing spatial structures, organizational arrangements, behavioural patterns, economic and social institutions, and culturally embedded methods and practices, transforming them into more productive instruments of growth and change.
+The integration of urban and rural development, an essential dimension of equitable growth planning, can only be attained in countries with resource scarcities if they use and build on existing spatial structures, organisational arrangements, behavioural patterns, economic and social institutions, and culturally embedded methods and practices, transforming them into more productive instruments of growth and change.
 This unit attempts to delineate one approach to transformational development: It outlines a conceptual framework for integrated spatial development planning, identifies major urban services and facilities needed at various levels of an articulated hierarchy of human settlements.
-This describes the linkages that result from or promote interaction among communities and that generate transformation towards a cohesive and productive spatial system.
-Finally, it describes the policy and programme implications of the transformational approach to development, an approach that seeks to identify and use existing, culturally embedded resources, institutions, and human capabilities, combining them with appropriate modern technologies and organizational arrangements to bring about planned change in pursuit of development goals.
+This describes the linkages that result from or promote interaction among communities and that transformation towards a cohesive and productive spatial system.
+Finally, it describes the policy and programme implications of the transformational approach to development, an approach that seeks to identify and use existing, culturally embedded resources, institutions, and human capabilities, combining them with appropriate modern technologies and organisational arrangements to bring about planned change in pursuit of development goals.

-- 1. Explain the reason for integrating urban and rural functions into a national spatial system. - 2.
-Identify and analyze the various Linkages - 3.
-Explain the adoption of Political and Administrative Linkages in formal governmental structural relationships - 4.
-Outline strategies for building development centers
+- explain the reason for integrating urban and rural functions into a national spatial system - identify and analyse the various Linkages - explain the adoption of Political and Administrative Linkages in formal governmental structural relationships - outline strategies for building development centers.